rhocela/wisdom-walk/docs/part-1/day-1.md

 5. **New Creation**: How does creation's movement from darkness to light, emptiness to fullness, give you hope for God's ongoing work in your life and in the world?

-:::info Verse to Memorize 💭
+:::tip Verse to Memorize
 *"In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
-All things were made through him, and without him was not any thing made that was made."* ***John 1:1-3***
+All things were made through him, and without him was not any thing made that was made."* ***John 1:1-3*** 💭
 :::